Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: Empirical Study

 \subsection{Evaluation Metrics}

-Before presenting the results, we pause to discuss the metrics used to evaluate the performance of the different methods.
-Although our approach is proved to guarantee Equation~\eqref{eq: Exact PUQ guarantee} for E-PUQ and Equation~\eqref{eq: Dimensional Adaptive PUQ guarantee} for DA-PUQ, (through LTT \cite{angelopoulos2021learn} procedure), we assess the validity and tightness of these guarantees as well.
+Before presenting the results, we discuss the metrics used to evaluate the performance of the different methods.
+Although our approach is proved to guarantee Equation~\eqref{eq: Exact PUQ guarantee} for E-PUQ and Equation~\eqref{eq: Dimensional Adaptive PUQ guarantee} for DA-PUQ, (through LTT \cite{angelopoulos2021learn}), we assess the validity and tightness of these guarantees as well.

 \textbf{Empirical coverage risk.} ~ We measure the risk associated with the inclusion of projected unseen ground-truth values in the uncertainty intervals.
 In E-PUQ, we report the average coverage loss, defined in Equation~\eqref{eq: full coverage loss}.
-In the case of DA-PUQ and RDA-PUQ, we report the average coverage loss, defined by Equation~\eqref{eq: dimensional adaptive loss}.
+In the case of DA-PUQ and RDA-PUQ, we report the value defined by Equation~\eqref{eq: dimensional adaptive loss}.

-\textbf{Empirical reconstruction risk.} ~ We measure the risk involved in recovering unseen ground-truth pixel values using the selected PCs.
-In the case of E-PUQ, the reconstruction risk is zero by definition.
+\textbf{Empirical reconstruction risk.} ~ We measure the risk in recovering unseen ground-truth pixel values using the selected PCs.
+In the case of E-PUQ, this risk is zero by definition.
 However, for DA-PUQ and RDA-PUQ, we report the average reconstruction loss, defined by Equation~\eqref{eq: interpertable reconstruction loss}.

 \textbf{Interval-Size.} ~ We report the calibrated uncertainty intervals' sizes of Equation~\eqref{eq: intervals}, and compare them with baseline methods.
 For E-PUQ, we compare intervals over the full basis set of PCs with the intervals in the pixel domain used in previous work.
 In the DA-PUQ and RDA-PUQ procedures, we apply dimensionality reduction to $K \ll d$ dimensions.
 To validly compare the intervals' sizes of these methods to those methods over the full $d$ dimensions, we pad the remaining $d-K$ dimensions with zeros as we assume that the error in reconstructing the ground-truth from the dimensionally reduced samples is negligible.